Understanding Life Care Planning

 Usually a Life Care Plan through Elder Law of East Tennessee covers an initial twelve month period.
 The relationship may be renewed each year for a reasonable fee.
 The Life Care Plan is designed to allow for flexibility as much or as often as the client’s needs dictate.
 If changes need to be made, a phone call to the Elder Care Coordinator is the simple first step to make adjustments, respond to a crisis, or secure additional support.

 Each client’s situation is unique.
 The cost of Life Care Planning reflects the complexity of the work, whether the plan is for an individual or couple, the family dynamics, geographic location, and the staffing resources required to complete the work.
 Typically the plan is paid from the older adult’s resources, though sometimes family members contribute with the goal of helping their loved one receive the best care possible.
 Prices and payment options are discussed during the initial Life Care Plan consultation.

 A Life Care Planning consultation at Elder Law of East Tennessee usually takes about two hours.
 It is important for us to take as much time as necessary to clearly understand all aspects of what the older adult or person with disability needs and wants, to explain the various planning options, and to fully review all legal, financial, and health care issues.
 We encourage all those who make care decisions for or with the person in need of care to attend.
 The older adult or person with disability is always welcome to attend if he or she is interested and able to participate in his or her care planning process.
 To accommodate family members who are unable to be physically present, we are happy to set up a conference call.
 The consultation fee is typically applied to the cost of the Life Care Plan.

 At Elder Law of East Tennessee we can help in many ways.
-To ask questions or schedule a consultation, call us at 865-951-2410 or complete the simple contact form to get started today.
+Contact us to ask questions or to schedule a consultation, and let’s get started today.